 Explore the trails of Terelj and Khan-Khentii on foot – this wilderness trek combines stunning countryside with ease of accessibility from Ulaanbaatar.
 After crossing the Terelj River, head up the wide Tuul Valley, dotted with nomadic families, dog-leg to the hilltop Gunjin Temple, and then on towards Altan Ulgii Mountain, before reaching the sacred Black Lake.
 Return on the east side of the Tuul River and visit the remarkable Chinggis Statue at Erdene and relax at Gun Galuut Nature Reserve before heading back to UB.

 An overland journey through the expansive Gobi Desert, and the green pastures of Arkhangai.
 This voyage of discovery explores the nomadic traditions that form the backbone of Mongolian culture.
-Learn how to put up a ger, have a countryside cooking lesson, enjoy a homestay, visit a tree-planting project, as well as exploring some fantastic and varied landscapes and visiting historical sites.
+Learn how to put up a ger, have a countryside cooking lesson, enjoy a homestay, visit a tree-planting project and explore some fantastic, varied landscapes and historical sites.
 Classic highlights combine with special touches and insights into nomadic life.
 A true cultural odyssey.

 LIVES OF THE LOCALS